 Capsaicin can cool and warm up to hot-steel degree

-Interestingly, a single, low dose of capsaicin may, contrary to common beliefs, slow the metabolic rate and lower body temperature (activation of the TRPV1 receptor stimulates the secretion of the pro-inflammatory neuropeptides – substance P and CGRP – a peptide dependent on the calcitonin gene, these lead to vasodilation and increase thermal exchange area).
+Interestingly, a single, low dose of capsaicin may, contrary to common beliefs, slow the metabolic rate and lower body temperature.
 It is different when taking it regularly – then the receptor responsible for hypothermia is partially inactivated and the body temperature rises.
 Unfortunately, the downside of such a strategy is the difficult thermal regulation of the body and greater susceptibility to overheating (attention in hot weather and effort!)

 Scoville heat unit scale (or SHU scale)